semihyagli/semihyagli/README.md

 If you are impressed by the above and would like to help me out, you are always welcome to [buy me a coffee](https://buymeacoffee.com/semihyagli), or [sponsor me thorugh GitHub](https://github.com/sponsors/semihyagli).
 I would be forever indebted. <br/>

 Currently, I am working on a yet another _ultra-top-secret-super-important-and-amazing_ project with a friend.
-No further comments on this topic yet... <br/>
+No further comments on this topic for now... <br/>

 If you are not impressed just yet, perhaps this last note will do the trick.
 A fun fact about me is that I am a polyglot.
 Currently fluent in _English_, _French_, _Spanish_ and _Turkish_, I learn languages for the pure joy of learning and challenging myself.
 As I am working towards expanding my Spanish vocabulary, I plan to move on to my next challenge, Italian, by early 2026, then Portugese, then German and so on... until I have enough other problems (hopefully never).